CrypticWaffles/FirstJQMApp/README.md

-Group work project for DEV 209
+Group work project for DEV 209 class.
+- Using Jquery Mobile & EJS
-Miles G & Asher P
+By Miles G & Asher P